-We do not cover the costs of providing or fitting an external prosthesis or appliances, such as crutches, joint supports, and contact lenses.

-We will pay the cost of wigs or other temporary head coverings and external prostheses needed because of cancer whilst the child is having treatment to kill cancer cells up to the amount shown in the cancer table.
+We do not cover the costs of providing or fitting external prostheses or appliances, such as crutches, joint supports, and contact lenses.
+We cover the cost of wigs or external prostheses needed because of cancer whilst the child is having treatment to kill cancer cells.